Si Pitoeng (film): Plot

 Pitoeng (Herman Shim) is a Muslim bandit of Betawi descent.
 He steals from the rich citizens while dealing with a love interest (Ining Resmini) and police officer (Zorro).

 Production

 Si Pitoeng was produced by Halimoen Film.
 The Indonesian film historian Misbach Yusa Biran suggests that the theme was chosen by the film's financiers.
 Si Pitoeng was the first film about Pitung.
 The kroncong singer Ining Resmini, who had previously acted in Rampok Preanger (1929), was cast as Pitoeng's love interest, while the peranakan Chinese actor Herman Shim was cast as Pitoeng.
 Filming was completed in Bojong Loa, Bandung.

 The film was directed by the Wong brothers, who had studied film in the United States.
-The brothers' influence led to the film, despite being based on an Indonesian bandit, coming across as an American film; some viewers have described as a sort of Western.
+The brothers' influence led to the film, despite being based on an Indonesian bandit, coming across as an American film; some viewers described it as a sort of Western.
 The brothers had been directing films since Lily van Java (Lily of Java) in 1927 and generally dealt with Chinese-Indonesian themes.